SMITHsharon/dynamicCards/readme.md

 ### Project Specs
-1. Create an HTML page containing a text area and a button labeled `Create`.
+1. Create an `html` page containing a text area and a button labeled `Create`.
 2. When the user enters text into the text area and then clicks the `Create` button:
 Create a new card element in the DOM.
 The height/width of the card are discretionary design elements.
 3. When the user clicks the `Delete` button: